eegg/school-policies-and-procedures/src/equal-opportunities.rst

  * ethnicity
  * English being a newly acquired additional language

-* We describe our setting and its practices in terms of how it enables children and/or parents with disabilities to take part in the life of the setting.
+* We describe our setting and its practises in terms of how it enables children and/or parents with disabilities to take part in the life of the setting.

 Our setting is open to all members of the community.